5 Disadvantages of Auto Leasing

 It can be very difficult to terminate a leasing contract early.
 When you do, you will be expected to render heavy penalties.
 This is disadvantageous because if you do not like a vehicle, you can’t simply take it back and get another one without heavy cost implications.
 On the other hand, if you want another vehicle, you can always put it up for sale or trade it in and find one that you prefer.

 Before you decide to lease a vehicle, you have to consider the pros and cons, and see if you can bear the cons.
 That way, you will face no surprises and have no regrets in the long run.
-Additionally, you need to understand the different types of lease contracts, and choose what works best for you.
+Additionally, you need to understand the different types of lease contracts, and choose what works best for you and your financial situation.